ajs17/memills/content/people/mills-edward-hallock-1819-family/features/temperance.md

 weight: 4
 ---

 The temperance movement was a significant cultural phenomena of the mid 1800's to the early 1900's, and was particularly strong among the religious communities of upstate NY.
+There was significant overlap between members of the temperance movement and those supporting suffrage, and before that, abolition.
 Emily, Hannah and Ellen were all active in temperance.

 <!--more-->

+Prior to the Mills moving to Mott's Corners, its unclear if Emily or anyone else in the family was involved in temperance.

 <figure>
 <blockquote>